pulumi/docs/content/docs/guides/continuous-delivery/pulumi-kubernetes-operator.md

 ## Overview

-The Pulumi Kubernetes Operator is an [extension pattern][k8s-ext-pattern] that enables Kuberentes users to create a `Stack` as a first-class API resource, and use the `StackController` to drive the updates of the Stack until success.
+The Pulumi Kubernetes Operator is an [extension pattern][k8s-ext-pattern] that enables Kubernetes users to create a `Stack` as a first-class API resource, and use the `StackController` to drive the updates of the Stack until success.